 What should I do if my model gets damaged during transport to the competition?

 Always bring a repair kit with glue, paint, and small brushes.
-You can often repair small damage on the spot.
+You can often repair minor damage on the spot.
 For major damage: report it to the organization - some competitions have a 'repair time' before judging begins.

 How important are aftermarket parts for competition success?